SaiKrishna-KK/Udacity_Image_Classifier-2/README.md

 # Flower Image Classifier

 This is a project to train a neural network on the Oxford Flowers 102 dataset to classify images of flowers into their respective species.
+To get detail commprehension of the project please the `Image Classifier Project.ipynb.`

 The project consists of two parts: